-The Chartered Financial Analyst designation is considered one of the hardest certificates for those in the financial sector and is also the gold standard for those who work in investing or manage portfolios.
+The Chartered Financial Analyst designation is considered one of the hardest certificates for those in the financial sector and is also the gold standard for those who work in investing or managing portfolios.
 It’s globally recognized and is run by the CFA Institute.
-There are three levels of exams that cover everything from accounting, ethics, economics, security analysis, and money management.
-In 2019 the pass rate for levels 1 and 2 were at 40%, while level 3 had a pass rate of 56%.
+There are three levels of exams that cover everything from accounting, ethics, economics, security analysis and money management.
+In August 2023, the pass rate for levels 1 and 2 were at 37% and 44%, respectively, while level 3 had a pass rate of 47%.

-Before sitting for the exam, the candidate must have four years of professional work experience, bachelor’s degree, or a combination of the two totaling four years.
-If the person can pass all three levels in sequential order, they must become a member of the CFA Institute and abide by the institutes code of ethics.
+Before sitting for the exam, the candidate must have 4 years of professional work experience, bachelor’s degree, or a combination of the two totaling 4 years.
+If the person can pass all 3 levels in sequential order, they become a member of the CFA Institute and abide by the Institute’s code of ethics.
 While the exams can be taken as many times as possible, candidates usually need to study at least 300 hours for each test, which means many do not continue after failing to pass one level.